Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 The display assembly is very easy to dismount and neatly designed.
 The LCD is a 128x128 pixels Sharp T2 V M1128CP with a 24 pins ribbon connector, probably manufactured in March 1999.
 I do not find any datasheet for this display.
 Mine is defective and stay completely dark even with the front polarizer removed.
 I have very thin hope to find a replacement or a compatible one due to the absence of datasheet for both the LCD and the M64916FP driver chip.
 They both can be totally custom for this device.

 ![](/Pictures/Lapochee_lens_front.jpg)
-AR SUB is for "Artificial Retina" sub board.
-All sensors from the M6428X series are called like this because it is much cooler than "el cheapo CMOS sensor" (what it is).

 ![](/Pictures/Lapochee_lens_rear.jpg)
 The lens used is very similar to the Game Boy Camera one with a screw mount to adjust focus in factory.